 - Carbohydrates: 8.5 to 13 grams

 Calories in spring rolls can vary, depending on the size and ingredients, but generally range from 80 to 110 calories.
 By comparison, one vegetable-filled egg roll contains about 153 calories.

-Most vegetable spring rolls contain 3.5 to 4 g of total fat and 0.5 to 1.0 g of saturated fat.
+Most vegetable spring rolls contain 3.5 to 4 grams of total fat and 0.5 to 1.0 grams of saturated fat.
 High intakes of fat and saturated fat can increase your risk of high cholesterol and heart disease.

 Vegetable spring rolls are not a significant source of protein.
-One spring roll contains 2 g of protein.
+One spring roll contains 2 grams of protein.
 If you eat a balanced diet, you should be able to adequately meet your daily protein needs.

 The sodium content of one vegetable spring roll can range from 135 to 290 mg.
 High intakes of sodium increases your risk of high blood pressure.

 The American Heart Association recommends you limit your daily sodium intake to less than 2,300 milligrams a day (ideally below 1,500 milligrams) to reduce your risk of heart disease and improve your heart health.

 - U.S. Department of Agriculture Nutrient Database: "Egg Rolls"